-BIRMINGHAM, Ala.
-(Aug.
-4, 2016) — The American Red Cross and its partners have saved at least 102 lives as part of its nationwide Home Fire Campaign to reduce the number of home fire deaths and injuries.
-The most recent saves are from Columbus, Ohio, where a family of seven recently credited the smoke alarms installed by Columbus firefighters and Red Cross volunteers with saving their lives.
-The fire, reportedly started by a candle, destroyed the family’s home.
+Los Angeles, August 5, 2016— The American Red Cross and its partners have saved at least 102 lives as part of its nationwide Home Fire Campaign to reduce the number of home fire deaths and injuries.

 Since October of 2014, the Red Cross has worked with fire departments and community groups across the country as part of a multi-year campaign to reduce the number of home fire deaths and injuries by 25 percent; home fires remain the biggest disaster threat to individuals and families in the United States.
 This campaign is in direct response to that dire threat, with the Red Cross committing to install 2.5 million free smoke alarms in neighborhoods at high risk for fires, and to educate those residents about fire prevention and preparedness.